-Lee Hope is the recipient of the Theodore Goodman Award for Fiction, a Pennsylvania Council on the Arts Fellowship, and a Maine Arts Commission Fellowship for Fiction.
+Lee Hope is the author of Horsefever, a novel and recipient of the Theodore Goodman Award for Fiction, a Pennsylvania Council on the Arts Fellowship, and a Maine Arts Commission Fellowship for Fiction.
 She has published stories in numerous literary journals and magazines, including Witness, The New Virginia Review, The North American Review, Beloit Fiction Journal, and High Plains Literary Review.
 Her short story “Recreational Biting” was nominated for a Pushcart Prize.
 She founded a low-residency MFA program, and played an instrumental role in the creation of Pine Manor’s MFA program.
 For 10 years she was the director of a national writers’ conference, and she has taught creative writing at various universities for the past 19 years.
 She is president of the Solstice Writers’ Institute, a nonprofit organization in the service of creative writers.
 Lately, she teaches for Changing Lives Through Literature, an organization that brings literature to people on probation and parole.

 Treasurer of Solstice Institute: Peter Katz

 Peter Katz is a dentist by day and aspiring writer / photographer by nights / weekends or whenever he is not toiling in an oral cavity.
 His dental practice is in Peterborough, NH and has a home in nearby Harrisville, NH, as well as in Needham, MA.
 For him creative writing is the highest art form – the ability to create one’s world from the imagination, and to convey it to the reader is truly a thing of wonder.
 This is why he is pleased to be the treasurer on the board of the Solstice Institute.